Your team still prints purchase orders. Routes them for signatures. Enters them manually into three systems.

 Never miss an audit requirement or certification renewal again.

-5. Production Schedule Coordination
+5. Production schedule coordination

 Production scheduling in manufacturing is a constant negotiation between materials availability, labor capacity, equipment status, and customer demand.
 When this negotiation happens on whiteboards and in email threads, things get missed.

-6. Equipment Maintenance Logs
+6. Equipment maintenance logs

 Predictive maintenance gets all the headlines.
 But for most manufacturers, the immediate win isn’t predicting failures, it’s recording the maintenance that already happens.

-Maintenance logs on paper are incomplete by nature.
-Technicians forget to log minor repairs.
-Downtime tracking is approximate.
 Parts replacement history is reconstructed from memory during audits.
 And when a machine fails catastrophically, the investigation starts with “Does anyone remember the last time we serviced this?”

 Digital maintenance logging, accessible on mobile devices right at the machine, captures every service event with timestamps, photos, parts used, and technician notes.
 Scheduled maintenance generates automatic work orders.
 Overdue maintenance triggers escalation alerts.
-The complete repair history of every piece of equipment is available in seconds, not hours.

 This data becomes the foundation for predictive maintenance later.
 But the immediate value is accountability, visibility, and a maintenance record that doesn’t depend on a binder surviving a flood.